adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 **Summary:** Don't try and reuse styles.
 Adopt a duplication-first approach.

-It's funny, DRY is a cornerstone of best practice engineering, but mindlessly striving to reuse the bits *inbetween* the curly braces, is very problematic.
+Don't take this the wrong way&mdash;MaintainableCSS has various strategies for reuse which I will talk about later.
+But trying to reuse the bits *inbetween* the curly braces is very problematic indeed.
 Here's why:

 ## Because reuse breaks semantics.